|FERPA Release Exceptions|

 As a general rule, under the federal Family Educational Rights and Privacy Act (FERPA), personally identifiable information may not be released from a student’s education records without the student’s prior written consent.
 Exceptions to this rule are set out in the FERPA regulations and the FERPA policy of the University of North Carolina at Chapel Hill.
 The full policy is available at http://policy.sites.unc.edu/files/2013/05/FERPA.pdf.

 For your convenience, a few of those exceptions are listed below.
 The University may disclose personally identifiable information from a student’s education records without the student’s prior written consent in the following situations, after using reasonable methods to identify and authenticate the identity of the parties to whom it discloses such information:

 - Disclosure to officials of another institution in which the student seeks or intends to enroll and disclosure to officials of another institution in which a currently enrolled UNC-CH student is contemporaneously enrolled.
 The University may also make disclosures to an institution where a former UNC-CH student is already enrolled, as long as the disclosures are for purposes related to the student’s enrollment or transfer.

-- If the University takes disciplinary action against a student for conduct that posed a significant risk to the safety or well-being of the student, other students, or members of the University community, the University may disclose information about that disciplinary action to officials of other schools who have a legitimate educational interest in the student’s behavior.
+- Inclusion in the education records of a student appropriate information concerning disciplinary action taken against the student for conduct that posed a significant risk to the safety or well-being of that student, other students, or other members of the school community.

 To remove the restriction, the student must either: